-Tardiness to school in the morning is unacceptable.
 Students who arrive after school has begun must sign in.
-Oversleeping, and missing the bus or a ride, are not acceptable reasons for being late to school and are not excusable.
 Students who are excessively late to school will be subject to disciplinary action.

-Students who are habitually tardy will be considered insubordinate, and may be subject to suspension if all other efforts to change behavior have failed.
+Students who are chronically tardy may be subject to suspension if all other efforts to change behavior have failed.

-- STATEMENTS AND POLICIES -
+7.0 STATEMENTS AND POLICIES